LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Experiments

 \subsection{Case Study}

-\paragraph{In-depth Running Time Analysis.} To further investigate the effectiveness of \method, we conduct experiments to analyze the running time allocation within the whole decoding process.
-Specifically, there are \textbf{five non-negligible components} in \method, including (a)\textit{retrieving draft tokens}: the process of retrieving reference for the next token and the next next tokens; (b) \textit{preparation}: preparing attention mask for the draft tokens; (c) \textit{model forward}: conducting one-pass model forward; (d) \textit{verification}: validating the draft tokens with speculative sampling; (e) \textit{update}: necessary update of KV cache and retrieval model.
-We present the running time breakdown in Figure \ref{fig:runtime}.
+\paragraph{In-depth Running Time Analysis.} We conduct experiments to analyze the running time allocation of the whole decoding.
+Specifically, there are \textbf{five non-negligible components} in \method, including (a) \textit{retrieving draft tokens}: the process of retrieving reference for the next token and the next next tokens; (b) \textit{preparation}: preparing attention mask for the draft tokens; (c) \textit{model forward}: conducting one-pass model forward; (d) \textit{verification}: validating the draft tokens with speculative sampling; (e) \textit{update}: necessary update of KV cache and retrieval model.

 As shown in Figure \ref{fig:runtime}, \textit{model forward} occupies the majority of wall-clock time.
-Compared with vanilla auto-regressive decoding, the overhead introduced by \method, i.e., retrieval overhead, only takes 1.17\% of the whole decoding process.
-This overhead can be further alleviated by some parallel techniques, as the retrieval process of the next next token is independent.
-The process of \textit{verification} and \textit{update} takes 1.03\% and 1.05\% through the whole process, respectively, which brings negligible overhead as well.
+Compared with vanilla AR decoding, the overhead introduced by \method, i.e., retrieving overhead, only takes 1.17\% of the whole decoding process.
+It can be further alleviated by parallel techniques, as the retrieval process is independent, which brings negligible overhead as well.

-\paragraph{Retrieval Performance.} As mentioned in Section \ref{draft_sec}, our \method can effectively expand the retrieval range and improve the retrieval performance.
-To validate this statement, we conduct a simple experiment to test the retrieval successful rate, i.e., whether the model successfully retrievals reference as draft tokens.
-As shown in Table \ref{tab:vicuna_retrieval_case_study}, PLD cannot retrieval any matched tokens in more than 30\% decoding steps, while \method can retrieval matched reference in most decoding steps.
+\paragraph{Retrieval Performance.} As mentioned in Section \ref{draft_sec}, \method expands the retrieval range and improves the retrieval performance.
+We conduct a simple experiment to test the retrieval success rate, i.e., whether the model successfully retrieves the reference as draft tokens.
+As in Table \ref{tab:vicuna_retrieval_case_study}, PLD cannot retrieve any matched tokens in more than 30\% decoding steps, while \method retrieves matched reference in most decoding steps.
 These results further demonstrate the effectiveness of \method.